Forster's tern

 Forster's tern (Sterna forsteri) is a tern in the family Laridae.
 The genus name Sterna is derived from Old English "stearn", "tern", and forsteri commemorates the naturalist Johann Reinhold Forster.

-It breeds inland in North America and winters south to the Caribbean and northern Central America.

-This species is rare but annual in western Europe, and has wintered in Ireland and Great Britain on a number of occasions.
-No European tern winters so far north.
+It breeds inland in North America in the northern United States and southern Canada, and migrates south to winter in the southern United States, Mexico, the Caribbean, and northern Central America.
+It is also a rare but annual vagrant in western Europe, and has wintered in Ireland and Great Britain on a number of occasions.

 This species breeds in colonies in marshes.
 It nests in a ground scrape and lays two or more eggs.
 Like all white terns, it is fiercely defensive of its nest and young.

 The Forster's tern feeds by plunge-diving for fish, but will also hawk for insects in its breeding marshes.
 It usually feeds from saline environments in winter, like most Sterna terns.
-It usually dives directly, and not from the "stepped-hover" favoured by the Arctic tern.
+It usually dives directly, and not from the "stepped-hover" favored by the Arctic tern.
 The offering of fish by the male to the female is part of the courtship display.